On February 24, 2002, Blackburn Rovers won the League Cup – but what became of their starting XI from that day at the Millennium Stadium?

 Goals from Matt Jansen and Andy Cole saw Graeme Souness’ team defeat Tottenham Hotspur to lift the trophy only a year after being promoted back to the Premier League.

-Taylor started off as a schoolboy at Blackburn – where loans spells at Darlington and Stockport County led to a place in the Rovers first team.
+Taylor started off as a schoolboy at Blackburn, where loans spells at Darlington and Stockport County led to a place in the Rovers first team.

-The former England Under 21 defender played in the Premier League for nine seasons with Blackburn and Birmingham.
-Spells in the Championship with Watford and Sheffield Wednesday followed, before he retired after a spell on loan at Brentford in 2014.
+The former England Under-21 defender played in the Premier League for nine seasons with Blackburn and Birmingham.
+Spells in the Championship with Watford and Sheffield Wednesday followed before he retired after a spell on loan at Brentford in 2014.

 Berg had an illustrious career, winning Premier League titles with Blackburn and Manchester United, while he was also a member of Sir Alex Ferguson’s treble-winning squad.

-It has been a long career for Johansson, who won the Bundesliga and German Cup at Bayern Munich before helping FC Nürnberg climb out of Germany’s second tier.
+It was a long career for Johansson, who won the Bundesliga and German Cup at Bayern Munich before helping FC Nürnberg climb out of Germany’s second tier.